Tommie Smith: Athletics and later career

 During his career, Smith set seven individual world records and also was a member of several world-record relay teams at San Jose State, where he was coached by Lloyd (Bud) Winter.
 With personal records of 10.1 for 100 meters, 19.83 for 200 and 44.5 for the 400, Smith still ranks high on the world all-time lists.

-Smith, who had been drafted by the National Football League's Los Angeles Rams in the ninth round of the 1967 NFL Draft, signed to play for the American Football League's Cincinnati Bengals and was part of the team's taxi squad for most of three seasons as a wide receiver.
+Smith, who had been drafted by the National Football League's Los Angeles Rams in the ninth round of the 1967 NFL draft, signed to play for the American Football League's Cincinnati Bengals and was part of the team's taxi squad for most of three seasons as a wide receiver.
 During the 1969 season, he played in two games, catching one pass for 41 yards.

 A year after his Olympic win, Smith finished his BA in Social Science at San Jose State University and went on to earn a master's in Social Change from Goddard College, whose program enabled Smith to integrate his teaching and writing practices into his coursework.

 After his track and football careers, he became a member of the United States National Track and Field Hall of Fame in 1978.
 In 1996, Smith was inducted into the California Black Sports Hall of Fame, and in 1999 he received that organization's Sportsman of the Millennium Award.
 In 2000 and 2001 the County of Los Angeles and the State of Texas presented Smith with commendation, recognition and proclamation awards.

 He later became a track coach at Oberlin College in Ohio, where he also taught sociology and until 2005 was a faculty member teaching physical education at Santa Monica College in Santa Monica, California.

-Smith's autobiography, Silent Gesture, was published in 2007 by Temple University Press.
 In August 2008, he gave 2008 Olympic triple gold winner Usain Bolt of Jamaica one of his shoes from the 1968 Olympics as a birthday gift.

 In 2010, Smith put his gold medal and spikes up for auction.
 Bids started at $250,000, and the sale was scheduled to close November 4, 2010.
-In 2013 Goddard College honored Smith as an alumnus by awarding him the Presidential Award for Activism in 2013.
+In 2013, Goddard College honored Smith as an alumnus by awarding him the Presidential Award for Activism in 2013.

+Books

+Smith's autobiography (co-written with David Steele), Silent Gesture was published in 2007 by Temple University Press.
+It was named a 2008 Adult Nonfiction Honor Book by the Black Caucus of the American Library Association and nominated for a 2008 NAACP Image Award.

+Smith's second book Victory.
+Stand!
+Raising My Fist for Justice was published in 2022 by Norton Young Readers.
+The graphic memoir was co-written with Derrick Barnes and illustrated by Dawud Anyabwile.
+The book received literary acclaim.
+It won the 2023 YALSA Award for Excellence in Nonfiction and was recognized as a 2023 Corretta Scott King Award Author and Illustrator Honor Book as well as a finalist for the 2022 National Book Award for Young People's Literature.